shabbyrobe/amiss/UPGRADE.md

 - `exportRow` renamed to `fromObject`
 - `buildObject` renamed to `toObject`

-Other changes:
+Minor changes:

 - Added xcache support to base mapper
 - `Amiss\Loader` is no longer a generic loader.
-It cannot be used for other PSR-0 jobs.
+It cannot be used for other PSR-0 loading.